DannySprouse/Trivia-Game/README.md

 # TriviaGame
 TRIVIA GAME

-Tools: HTML5, CSS3, Bootstrap4, JavaScript, jQuery, Google Fonts
+Tools: HTML5, CSS3, Bootstrap4, JavaScript, jQuery, Google Fonts, Media Queries

 Responsiveness:  Game is completely responsive and can be played on a desktop, laptop, tablet/pad or smartphone